 Covid-19 & Travel to Lapland

-As of June 15, Finland welcomes leisure travelers from Norway, Denmark, Estonia, Iceland, Latvia and Lithuania.
+As of July 27th, Finland welcomes leisure travelers from Netherlands, Belgium, Italy, Greece, Malta, Germany, Slovakia, Slovenia, Hungary, Liechtenstein and Norway, Iceland, Estonia, Latvia and Lithuania, Andorra, Cyprus, Ireland, San Marino and Vatican.
 Travelers from these countries do not need to self-quarantine on arrival in Finland.
-Finland has eased the restrictions on public life, including restaurants, amusement parks, recreational facilities and sports competitions beginning June 1, although there are still limits in place.
-The Finnish government is expected to review travel restrictions again in 2 weeks’ time.
+Finland has eased the restrictions on public life, including restaurants, amusement parks, recreational facilities and sports competitions, although there are still some limits in place.

 Are you ready to explore Finnish Lapland?